MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-share-dashboard-from-the-mobile-apps.md

    ![Invite dialog box](media/mobile-share-dashboard-from-the-mobile-apps/power-bi-windows-10-share-dashboard.png)
 3. To allow resharing, leave **Allow recipients to reshare** selected.

-   > [!NOTE]
-   > Resharing allows your coworkers to share with others in your organization, either through the browser or the mobile apps.
+   Resharing allows your coworkers to share with others in your organization, either through the browser or the mobile apps.
-   >
-   >

 1. Tap the **Send** icon ![Send icon](media/mobile-share-dashboard-from-the-mobile-apps/pbi_win10ph_sendicon.png).

    Your colleagues get an email invitation with a direct link to the dashboard or report.
 The invitation expires after one month.
 When they open it, in a browser or in the Power BI mobile app, it's added to the **Shared with me** section of their Power BI account